Finding Digital Balance

 I learned this personally.
 In the past, I would half-listen to someone I love while texting someone else.
 I was physically present but emotionally absent.
 That realization deeply convicted me.
 Now, I take out my earbuds and put my phone aside so the other person knows I’m interested in what they are saying.
 Our presence is one of the greatest gifts we can give – and people know when you aren’t really connecting with them.

 When we are constantly on our devices, we train our brains for distraction rather than depth.
 Quick hits of information and continuous scrolling stimulate dopamine reward loops, yet make it harder to focus.
-Over time, our capacity for quietness weakens, and we can begin living someone else’s life online instead of faithfully tending our own.
+Over time, our capacity for quietness weakens, and we can begin living someone else’s life online instead of the reality of our own.
 Scripture says, “Be still before the Lord and wait patiently for Him.”
 (Psalm 37:7) but this becomes difficult when endless alerts pull us in a thousand directions.
 Technology desensitizes us to the Holy Spirit, leading to spiritual dryness and distance from our Creator.

 Bottom line: this is about letting God lead in a screen-filled world.
 In my opinion, tending your soul is as important as managing your time.
-Mindful pauses over round-the-clock scrolling create space to hear God’s voice instead of the world’s noise.
+Mindful pauses over round-the-clock scrolling create space to hear His voice instead of the world’s noise.
 It honors Him.
 We are blessed as our focus is protected, real friendships are nurtured and we stay spiritually grounded.
 By making thoughtful choices with your devices each day, you can cultivate a more balanced life.
 After all, it’s way too good to scroll past!

 Coaching Connection:

-1. Which digital habits pull you away from meaningful relationships or quiet time?
+- Which digital habits pull you away from meaningful relationships or quiet time?

-2. What one change with technology could you make in your daily routine to create more balance?
+- What one change with technology could you make in your daily routine to create more balance?

 To Your Growth,